Carrier Air Wing Nine: Mission

 To conduct carrier air warfare operations and assist in the planning, control, coordination and integration of seven air wing squadrons in support of carrier air warfare including; interception and destruction of enemy aircraft and missiles in all weather conditions to establish and maintain local air superiority.
 All weather offensive air-to-surface attacks, detection, localization, and destruction of enemy ships and submarines to establish and maintain local sea control.
 Aerial photographic, sighting, and electronic intelligence for naval and joint operations.
 Airborne early warning service to fleet forces and shore warning nets.
 Airborne electronic countermeasures.
 In-flight refueling operations to extend the range and the endurance of air wing aircraft and search and rescue operations.

 Subordinate units

 CVW-9 consists of 8 squadrons.

 History

+Cold War years (1952–1991)

 CVW-9 was established as Carrier Air Group Nine (CVG-9) on 26 March 1952 (it was the third Carrier Air Group to carry the CVG-9 designation).
 It made its first deployment aboard USS Philippine Sea (CV-47) in January 1953 participating in operations at the close of the Korean War.
 From 1954 to 1958, CVG-9 made an Around the World Cruise aboard USS Hornet (CV-12) and two Western Pacific deployments aboard USS Oriskany (CV-34) and USS Ticonderoga (CV-14).